heihei0314/TLIPHelper/flask/readme.md

 * **Multi-Step Guidance:** Guides users through 6 distinct phases of project planning (Objective, Outcomes, Pedagogy, Development, Implementation, Evaluation).
 * **Final Proposal Synthesis:** Integrates all summarized steps into a single, comprehensive project proposal.
 * **AI-Powered Responses:** Utilizes Azure OpenAI to generate summaries, follow-up questions, and new options based on user input and predefined personas for each step.
+* **Contextual AI Grounding (RAG):** The AI's responses are grounded in a knowledge base built from a provided application form, ensuring factual accuracy and relevance.
 * **Interactive Frontend:** A clean, responsive web interface allows users to input text or select from AI-generated options.
 * **Progress Tracking:** A progress bar indicates the completion status of the proposal drafting.